Python-PyQt/PyQt6-Docs/descriptions/QtWebEngineCore/QWebEngineWebAuthUxRequest-c.rst

 :sip:ref:`~PyQt6.QtWebEngineCore.QWebEngineWebAuthUxRequest` models a WebAuth UX request throughout its life cycle, starting with showing a UX dialog, updating it's content through state changes, and finally closing the dialog.

 WebAuth UX requests are normally triggered when the authenticator requires user interaction.
-It is the :sip:ref:`~PyQt6.QtWebEngineCore.QWebEnginePage`'s responsibility to notify the application of the new WebAuth UX requests, which it does by emitting the :sip:ref:`~PyQt6.QtWebEngineCore.QWebEnginePage.webAuthUxRequested` signal together with a newly created :sip:ref:`~PyQt6.QtWebEngineCore.QWebEngineWebAuthUxRequest`.
+It is the :sip:ref:`~PyQt6.QtWebEngineCore.QWebEnginePage`'s responsibility to notify the application of the new WebAuth UX requests, which it does by emitting the webAuthUxRequested signal together with a newly created :sip:ref:`~PyQt6.QtWebEngineCore.QWebEngineWebAuthUxRequest`.
 The application can then examine this request and display a WebAuth UX dialog.

 The :sip:ref:`~PyQt6.QtWebEngineCore.QWebEngineWebAuthUxRequest` object periodically emits the :sip:ref:`~PyQt6.QtWebEngineCore.QWebEngineWebAuthUxRequest.stateChanged` signal to notify potential observers of the current WebAuth UX states.
 The observers update the WebAuth dialog accordingly.